Education Framework

 We Can Talk recognises that these existing core skills already are embedded in practice:

-- Risk Assessment and Management – NHS staff are skilled in assessing and managing risk, regularly making informed decisions to ensure the safety of both patients and staff (1, 8).
+- Risk Assessment and Management – Hospital staff are skilled in assessing and managing risk, regularly making informed decisions to ensure the safety of both patients and staff (1, 8).

 - Crisis Management – Managing distress and stressful situations is a core competency.
 Acute healthcare staff frequently manage crises in different areas of healthcare, and these skills can be applied to mental health crises (4, 5).

-- Ethical Practice and Accountability – NHS staff are trained to act with accountability and integrity, ensuring that their actions are respectful and uphold ethical principles, even in high-pressure environments (1).
+- Ethical Practice and Accountability – Hospital staff are trained to act with accountability and integrity, ensuring that their actions are respectful and uphold ethical principles, even in high-pressure environments (1).

 The following We Can Talk competencies build on these existing core skills:

-- Explore how to support patients in distress due to their mental health, using compassionate care to ensure individualised emotional and psychological support during challenging situations (1, 5).
+- Explore how to support patients in distress due to their mental health, ensuring individualised emotional and psychological support during challenging situations (1, 5).

 - Examine how to apply risk awareness and risk assessment skills in the context of mental health, to improve patient safety and well-being (1, 5, 8).

-- Define the concept of mental health crisis, including signs and symptoms, and its impact on people’s behaviour, feelings, and perceptions during a crisis (1).
+- Explore the impact of being in a mental health crisis on people’s behaviour, feelings, and perceptions (7).

-- Understand the need to be respectful, accountable, responsible, and adhering to ethical principles (1, 2, 5).
+- Understand the need to be respectful, accountable and responsible, (1, 2, 5).

 - Explore why good quality care is vital to reduce risk (9).